Rookiestyle/LockAssist/README.md

 Have a look at the [Wiki](https://github.com/rookiestyle/lockassist/wiki/quick-unlock) to learn why this does not impose security risks.

 <img src="images/LockAssist%20-%20quick%20unlock.png" alt="Options" height="50%" width="50%"/>

+## Lock workspace
+This option changes the behaviour of 'Lock Workspace' for both the menu entry as well as the toolbar button.
+If it's active ALL loaded databases are locked / unlocked by using these commands.

+In this case it depends on the active document's state whether a global lock or global unlock is performed.

+If the [Shift] key is pressed while using these commands only the active document is processed.

 # Translations
 LockAssist is provided with english language built-in and allows usage of translation files.